 The Stott Conditioning form of Pilates is an exercise program that emphasizes pelvic and shoulder girdle stabilization in order to restore the natural curve of the spine instead of flattening them out as more traditional exercise routines have done in the past.
-It incorporates both mental and physical training concentrating on breathing and maintaining the rib pelvis connection, and it uses flowing movements unlike the static postures in Yoga.
+Pilates incorporates both mental and physical training concentrating on breathing and maintaining the rib-pelvis connection, and uses flowing movements unlike the static postures in Yoga.

 Unlike aerobic/tai bo routines Pilates nurtures the body instead of conquering the body that the aerobic/tai bo routines seem to do.
 In Stott Pilates body conditioning, we want you to work-in not work-out, focusing more on body awareness and positioning as you exercise.
 The goal is to create a strong torso by working the key postural muscles of the trunk and gently realigning, reshaping and balancing the muscles so that the whole body moves efficiently.

 The ultimate goal of Pilates is to create strong abdominals, full body control and flexibility by performing low repetitions of a sequence of exercises that will strengthen the muscles and elongate them without creating bulk.